Updated August 31, 2023

 A 30 yard dumpster holds 30 cubic yards of waste.

-Common dumpster dimensions for a 30 yard dumpster are: 22 ft. long by 8 ft. wide by 6 ft. high (remember, dumpster sizes can vary, so ask your local roll off dumpster service).
+Common dumpster dimensions for a 30 yard roll-off container are 22 ft long by 8 ft wide by 6 ft high.

 What fits in a 30 yard dumpster?